The ultimate guide to Rust newtypes

 Don't.

-If you make the wrapped type pub, there's absolutely nothing to stop crate users from doing this after a little hair of the dog:
+If you make the wrapped type pub, there's absolutely nothing to stop you from doing this after a little hair of the dog:

 let email_address = EmailAddress(raw_password);let password = Password(raw_email_address);create_user(email_address, password)?;